slu-soc1120/syllabus/docs/grading.md

 \begin{rmdwarning}
 Students enrolled in the honors section should see
-\href{/honors-overview.html}{Section 6} for their assignment weighting
+\href{/syllabus/honors-overview.html}{Section 7} for additional
-and final point totals
+assignment descriptions as well as their weighting and final point totals.
 \end{rmdwarning}

 I use a point system for calculating grades.
 The following table gives the weighting and final point totals for all assignments for this course: